Libertarian Party of Florida: Elections

+2024 elections

+Chase Oliver, 2024 Libertarian Presidential Candidate

+Chase Oliver was selected as the Libertarian Party's nominee at the national convention in Washington, D.C., May 24–26, 2024, winning **60.61 %** of the final delegate vote.

+In the general election held on November 5, 2024, Oliver and running mate Mike ter Maat received **31,972 votes (0.3 %)** in Florida, placing fourth in the state.
+Nationally, Oliver received **635,551 votes (0.42 %)**, marking the Libertarian Party’s weakest presidential performance since 2008.

+2020 elections

+Jo Jorgensen, 2020 Libertarian Presidential Candidate

+Jo Jorgensen was selected as the Libertarian Party's presidential nominee on May 23, 2020, during the Libertarian National Convention, following multiple rounds of voting.
+Spike Cohen was selected as her running mate the next day.

+In the 2020 United States presidential election in Florida held on November 3, 2020, Jorgensen received **70,324 votes**, comprising **0.6 %** of the total vote in the state.
+This continued the Libertarian Party’s consistent performance in Florida, albeit at a modest scale compared to their 2016 showing.

 2016 elections

+Paul Stanton, 2016 Libertarian U.S. Senate Candidate

-In 2016, the Libertarians held their first statewide primary, for US Senate.
-The race was between attorney Augustus Sol Invictus, who was controversial for his alt-right cultural views in addition to having sacrificed a goat and consumed its blood, to the point of then-chairman Adrian Wyllie resigning, and veteran Paul Stanton, who won by a nearly 50% margin.
+In 2016, the Libertarian Party of Florida held its first statewide primary for the United States Senate.
+Two candidates qualified: attorney Augustus Sol Invictus and U.S. Army veteran Paul Stanton.

+The race drew national attention due to controversies surrounding Invictus, whose candidacy was criticized by many within the party.
+Stanton won the August primary with **73.5 %** of the vote to Invictus’s 26.5 %.

+In the general election, Stanton received **71,730 votes (1.6 %)** statewide, finishing third behind the Republican and Democratic nominees.

 2014 elections

 In 2014, the Libertarian Party ran their first state executive ticket, with Adrian Wyllie for governor, Greg Roe for lieutenant governor, and Bill Wohlsifer for attorney general.
 The Wyllie/Roe ticket garnered 3.8% of the vote, a record for the Libertarians in Florida.
 Wohlsifer got under that, with 2.9% of the vote.
 The highest percentage that the Wyllie/Roe ticket got in a county was in Citrus County, where they received 7% of the vote.

 Down ballot, Lucas Overby got the second highest percentage a Libertarian has ever gotten in a house election, with 24.7% of the vote.
 Many people at the time attributed it to the lack of a Democrat on the ballot.